jgamper/compay-syntax/README.md

 where

-- `desired_downsampling` : the desired downsampling. e.g. for a WSI with level0 at 40X a downsampling of 4 gives patches at 10X.
+- `desired_downsampling` : the desired downsampling. e.g. for a WSI with level 0 at 40X a downsampling of 4 gives patches at 10X.
 - `patchsize` : patches sampled at size (patchsize x patchsize).

 At this point we are ready to sample patches with: